rlucente-se-jboss/enmasse-workshop/README.md

 cat admin.password
 ```

-In the Keycloak UI, create a new user, and a set of credentials for that user.
-Make sure the user is
+In the Keycloak UI, create a set of users and credentials for each
-enabled, and that the credentials are not marked as temporary.
+user.
+Make sure each user is enabled and that the credentials are
+not marked as temporary.

-For this workshop we could use following users for example :
+For this workshop, create the following users:

 * _console_ : as a "real" user who uses the console for creating addresses
 * _deviceX_ : as deviceX (i.e. device1, device2, ...) user
 * _sparkdriver_ : as Spark driver application user
 * _thermostat_ : as thermostat application user

-It's clear that this workshop involves a "real" user who is in charge to create and configure the addresses and some other users which are related to applications running in the cluster and devices running in the field.
+It's clear that this workshop involves a "real" user who is in
+charge to create and configure the addresses and some other users
+which are related to applications running in the cluster and devices
+running in the field.

+Enmasse when run with the standard authentication service derives
+authorization from group membership.
+The enmasse `console` user must
+be a member of the `manage` group.
+To send and receive messages on
+address `foo`, a user must be a member of the `send_foo` and `recv_foo`
+groups, respectively.

 Create a <b>manage</b> group for the <b>console</b> user and then create send/recv groups that map to the various addresses.
-The <b>console</b> user should be a member of the <b>manage</b> group to derive the correct authorization with the standard authentication service.
-Later we'll create the addresses but here we need to create the following groups with the user memberships:
+Later we'll create the addresses but here we need to create the following groups with the shown user memberships:

+* manage : control
 * send_control : thermostat
 * recv_control : device1, device2
 * send_max : sparkdriver